reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 ```
 ## Functions to use in a Report

-Internally the Rleaibly CLI uses a function map to process function calls from the templates.
-This section lists the current functions that can be used in the templates.
+Internally the Reliably CLI uses a function map to process function calls from the templates.
+This section lists the functions that can be used in the templates.

-### dateTime Function
+### func dateTime (t time.Time) string

-This function takes a single argument which is a [Go Time] Type.
+dateTime takes a [Go Time] Type and returns a string with the report date and time.

+The date format in the report is the default RFC1123 format.

 The report timestamp is available as the `.Timestamp` subfield of the report.
-The date format in the report is the default RFC1123 format.

-### reliablyVersion Function
+### func reliablyVersion () string

-This function take no arguments and outputs the version of the CLI that is in use and the data that version was created.
+reliablyVersion takes no arguments and returns a string that contains the version of the CLI that is in use and the date that version was created.

-### serviceNo
+### func serviceNo (i int) int

-This function takes a single argument which is int, this is expected to be based on an index into the service report which is a zero based index, so the function simply adds 1 to give a Service Number.
+serviceNo takes single argument of type `int` and returns an int, which is hte service nu,ber.

+As the services in the service report are in a zero-based index array, the function simply adds 1 to give a Service Number.

-### svcLevelGetStatusIcon
+### func svcLevelGetStatusIcon (sl ServiceLevel) string

-This function takes a Service Level object as a single argument.
-It will return one of the Ascii text icons show below.
-This is dependent on the Result contained in the Service Level object pass in.
-If the  result is **SloIsMet** it will return the ✅, if it is not met it will return ❌.
-If the result is `nil` it will return the Unknown icon.
+svcLevelGetStatusIcon takes a Service Level object as a single argument and will return a string with one of the emojis shown below.

+This is dependent on the Result contained in the Service Level object passed in.

+If the result is **SloIsMet** it will return ✅, if it is not met it will return ❌.

+If the result is `nil` it will return the "Unknown" icon (a question mark).

 ```
 iconTick    = "✅"